kaizhu256/node-utility2/README.md

 # example.sh

 # this shell script will
-    # 1. npm install utility2
+    # npm install utility2
-    # 2. serve a webpage that will interactively run browser tests and coverage
+    # serve a webpage that will interactively run browser tests with coverage

 # instruction
     # 1. copy and paste this entire shell script into a console and press enter